tqtezos/stablecoin/docs/specification.md

 - Each minting must happen atomically, so if one of them fails, then the whole operation must fail.

-- Sender must be minter.
+- Fails with `NOT_MINTER` if the sender is not a minter.

 - The total amount of minted coins must not exceed the current minting allowance specified for each minter individually.
+  Otherwise the operation fails with `ALLOWANCE_EXCEEDED`.

 - Minting allowance will decrease by the amount of tokens minted and increase the balance of receiver and total minted value.

 - If safelist contract is set, this entrypoint MUST call its `assertReceivers` entrypoint (either directly or from the transfer hook) checking the minter and all receivers.

-- Contract must not be paused.
+- Fails with `CONTRACT_PAUSED` if the contract is paused.

 #### **burn**